Competition in the startup world is high.

 Lead magnets provide added value to your site visitors while giving you access to the email addresses of people who have actively shown interest in your product.

 Once you have a list of email addresses, you can then follow up with subscribers and keep your brand top-of-mind.

-Lead magnets can come in all shapes and sizes, from one-page checklists to multi-page ebooks, webinars, or video series’.
-In fact, there’s one at the bottom of this post.
+Lead magnets can come in all shapes and sizes, from one-page checklists to multi-page eBooks, webinars, or video series.

-- The most successful lead magnets give subscribers a quick win, so think about ways you can help them take quick action on a problem they have
+- Step #1: Get your bait.
+The most successful lead magnets give subscribers a quick win, so think about ways you can offer something that immediately solves your target’s pain point.

-- Nurture your subscribers by sending regular emails about product updates, offering discounts, and sharing your latest content
+- Step #3: Reel them in.
+Nurture your subscribers by sending regular emails about product updates, offering discounts, and sharing your latest content.

 5. Increase Conversions by Re-Targeting Your Website Visitors